soar-telescope/goodman_pipeline/docs/change_history.rst

 V1.3.0 Unreleased
 ^^^^^^^^^^^^^^^^^

+- Bugs Fixed:

+  + `--max-targets` was not being used, missed connection in `MainApp`.

-- Updated keyword values of
+- Updated keyword values of all reference lamps in the library according to [#292]

 .. _v1.2.1: